RajLabMSSM/echolocatoR/README.md

 <center><h1> )))))))   echolocatoR   ((((((( </h1></center>

-__*echolocatoR*__ is an R package to conduct automated statistical and functional fine-mapping pipeline with extensive API access to datasets.
+__*echolocatoR*__ is an R package for conducting automated statistical and functional fine-mapping with extensive API access to datasets.

 ## Installation